 - Your credit limit increases monthly as you progress on your savings goals with the Self Credit Builder account.
 This can help you lower your credit utilization ratio, which is a key factor in your credit score calculation.

-- You’re building a positive monthly payment history on a revolving line of credit and an installment line of credit, which not only boosts your payment history but positively impacts your credit mix.
+- You’re building a positive monthly payment history on a revolving line of credit and an installment line of credit, which positively impacts your payment history and credit mix.

 After having had the secured card for six months, Self may extend you an unsecured credit limit, which can help positively impact your credit utilization rate.
 Qualification for the unsecured limit isn’t guaranteed, even for those who have made their monthly payments on time.
 Self will ask you to share your income with them before approval.